Grocery Shopping Tips

 - Don't shop hungry.
 Studies indicate you'll spend 17% more on your groceries.

-- Avoid after-work shoppers, paydays and just before holidays.
+- Avoid after-work shopping, paydays and just before holidays.

 - Shop for items BEFORE you run out of them.
 If you run out of an item, you'll have to pay whatever the store is charging that week.